specialjp/lighter-ts/README.md

 > **⚠️ Disclaimer**: This is an **unofficial** TypeScript SDK for Lighter Protocol, built by the community.
 It is not officially maintained by the Lighter Protocol team.

-TypeScript SDK for Lighter Protocol - A decentralized perpetual exchange built on zkSync.
+TypeScript SDK for Lighter Protocol - Trade perpetuals with unmatched efficiency and fairness.

 ## Requirements